-As noted in Section 9.9, requests for design exceptions will be submitted by the Director of Preconstruction to FHWA for all new construction/reconstruction projects on Interstates and for projects on NHS routes that exceed \$50 million.
+As noted in Section 9.9, requests for design exceptions will be submitted to FHWA for all new construction/reconstruction projects on Interstates and for projects on NHS routes that exceed \$50 million.
 The request for design exceptions will be processed internally within SCDOT for all other projects.
 See Section 9.2.5.